python-caldav/caldav/docs/source/index.rst

    one recurring ical object?
 Different servers behave a bit differently (but more research is needed on this one).

- * Date search for future instances or recurring events does not seem to work in Bedework.
+ * Date search for future instances of recurring events does not seem to work in Bedework.

  * There are some special hacks both in the code and the tests to work